Statement for JATO Dynamics Ltd and its Subsidiaries

 Our Supply Chain

 We recognise that JATO may be exposed to greater risk through its suppliers.
-To date we have reviewed our supply chain in India and Turkey and have sent letters to the suppliers to our Indian and Turkish businesses requesting them to confirm their anti-slavery commitment.
-Looking forward we intend to take similar action in other higher risk areas of our supply chain
+To date we have reviewed our supply chain in India, Greece, Russia and Turkey, and have sent letters to the suppliers to our businesses in these countries requesting them to confirm their anti-slavery commitment.
+Looking forward we intend to take similar action in other higher risk areas of our supply chain.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.